LimJiaTzer/TIL-AI-25-project/README.md

 # 🏆 DSTA BRAINHACK 2025 TIL-AI Hackathon Showcase 🚀

-Welcome to our Team Artificial Idiots's repository for the **TIL-AI 2025 Hackathon**!
-This project showcases our collective effort in tackling a diverse set of AI and machine learning problems—from audio processing and computer vision to reinforcement learning and optimization.
+Welcome to our Team Artificial Idiots's repository for **DSTA Brainhack TIL-AI 2025**!
+This project showcases our collective effort in tackling a diverse set of AI and machine learning problems—from audio processing and computer vision to reinforcement learning and optimization in the hackathon.

 We are proud to present our **innovative solutions** and the **cutting-edge models** we implemented.